Higher education institutions are experiencing a radical uptake of Technology Enhanced Learning (TEL).

 Publication in Qualitative Methods in Psychology Bulletin

-Our team is pleased to announce that one of our new articles was accepted for publication in Qualitative Methods in Psychology Bulletin in Spring 2022.
+Our team is pleased to announce that one of our new articles has been published in Qualitative Methods in Psychology Bulletin, Issue 33, Spring 2022.

 The paper describes the impact of Technology Enhanced Learning on students with Specific Learning Difficulties (SpLDs).